The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Introduction

-The gap between theory and empirical evidence is due to the fact that identifying the causal effect of lifetime income on fertility suffers from various challenges.
-First, it is possible that the observed relationship between income and fertility reveals a reverse causality; for example, recent literature suggests that the arrival of children can substantially reduce mothers' income \citep{kleven2019children,sieppi2019parenthood,cortes2020children,de2020child,berniell2021gender}.
-Second, a household's income and fertility are usually jointly determined \citep{francesconi2002joint,del2002effect,huttunen2016effect}.
+The gap between theory and cross-sectional evidence is due to the fact that identifying the causal effect of lifetime income on fertility suffers from various challenges.
+First, it is possible that the observed relationship between these two factors reveals a reverse causality; for example, recent literature suggests that the arrival of children can substantially reduce a mother's income \citep{kleven2019children,sieppi2019parenthood,cortes2020children,de2020child,berniell2021gender}.
+Second, an individual's income and fertility are usually jointly determined \citep{francesconi2002joint,del2002effect,huttunen2016effect}.
 Both working and raising children are time-consuming activities, and so a sudden increase in wages could increase the relative price of having children.
-Thus, the income effect always confounds with the substitution effect when using labor earnings as a proxy for lifetime income.
-In order to overcome these difficulties, several recent studies have used arguably exogenous variations in income or wealth, such as male job loss or home equity increases, to identify the effect of household resources on fertility \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.
-All of these studies provide evidence that household resources can indeed positively affect fertility.
-However, these events could still confound with other factors that influence a household's fertility decision.
+Thus, the income effect always confounds with the substitution effect when using labor earnings as a proxy for lifetime income.\footnote{ In order to overcome these difficulties, several recent studies have used arguably exogenous variations in income or wealth, such as male job loss or home equity increases, to identify the effect of financial resources on fertility \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.
+All of these studies provide evidence that financial resources can indeed positively affect fertility.
+However, these events could still confound with other factors that influence an individual's fertility decision.
 For example, male income loss might change the division of labor between a husband and wife, which in turn might alter the decision to have a child.
-House price appreciation, for its part, could have a positive impact on the local economy and government revenue, which may then affect fertility through other channels (e.g., an increase in child-related cash transfers).
+House price appreciation, for its part, could have a positive impact on the local economy and government revenue, which may then affect fertility through other channels (e.g., an increase in child-related cash transfers).}